-The state should consistently require that candidates in all programs provide some evidence of good academic performance.
+Maine does not meet this goal.
+Maine should require that alternate route candidates provide some evidence of good academic performance.
 The standard should be higher than what is required of traditional teacher candidates, such as a 2.75 GPA.
 The original concept behind the alternate route into teaching is that the nontraditional candidate is able to concentrate on acquiring professional knowledge and skills because he or she has demonstrated strong subject-area knowledge and/or an above-average academic background.
 The state can make accommodations for mid-career candidates.